Use Bindplane with Google SecOps

 You can self-service Bindplane (Google Edition) on the Bindplane cloud.

-To learn how to get started installing and self-hosting Bindplane (Google Edition), see Bindplane (Google Edition).
+To get started installing and self-hosting Bindplane (Google Edition) or generate your key for an on-premises Bindplane server, see Bindplane (Google Edition).

 Bindplane Enterprise (Google Edition)—for Google SecOps Enterprise Plus customers